cplmakerlab/cplmakerlab.github.io/_guides/how-to-reduce-noise-in-audacity.md

 ![](/uploads/how-to-reduce-noise-in-audacity/1.JPG){: width="920" height="705"}

 Download and open [Audacity](http://audacity.org/){: target="_blank" rel="noopener"} on your computer.
 Then upload your audio file.
-Audacity supports a range of file formats such as MP3, WAV, and more.&nbsp;
+Audacity supports a range of file formats such as MP3, WAV, and more.
+For a list of supported file formats, click [here.](https://manual.audacityteam.org/man/importing_audio.html#:~:text=1%20Contents%202%20Audio%20File%20Formats%20Supported%20by,other%20information%20about%20the%20file%20to%20be%20)

 ### Step 2

 ![](/uploads/how-to-reduce-noise-in-audacity/2.JPG){: width="920" height="701"}

+Select a section of audio with no visible sound waves.
+Click and drag your mouse over the desired area to select it.&nbsp;

 ### Step 3

 ![](/uploads/how-to-reduce-noise-in-audacity/2-5.png){: width="915" height="620"}

+Next click on&nbsp;*Effect* at the top and select *Noise Reduction.*

 ### Step 4

 ![](/uploads/how-to-reduce-noise-in-audacity/3.JPG){: width="922" height="701"}

+This will

 ### Step 5